a327ex/SNKRX/devlog.md

 Had to ideaguy all 40 passives.
 Managed to do it and also get the passive selection screen working partly.
 Tomorrow I should finish it and start working through the 40 passives, which should go significantly faster than the characters since I made sure to pick types of passives that were already implemented one way or another in the game.

+# Day 60-61 - 17-18/04/21

+Finished literally everything needed to make passives work, now I only need to actually make them.
+The more I work on this the clearer the parts that slow me down because they're annoying to work with become.
+Generally it's higher level "glue" type of code, rather than the code that actually makes the thing work as a unit.
+So the node refactor for instance is addressing a lot of this glue code by making it conceptually the same thing, which should make it easier to work with.
+The rect cutting UI idea does something similar the high level part of UI, which tends to be mostly layouting.
+And so on.